Final report for ENE21-169

 October 31, 2024

-10 transitioning farmland owners experience a change in awareness and behavior about equitable land tenure models benefitting beginning and BIPOC farmers, and take action to begin transferring their land (through gift, bargain sale or FMV sale) to a community-based equitable land tenure entity.
+10 transitioning farmland owners experience a change in awareness and behavior about equitable land tenure models benefitting beginning and limited-resource farmers and farmers of color, and take action to begin transferring their land (through gift, bargain sale or FMV sale) to a community-based equitable land tenure entity.
 Follow-up emails and phone calls will be held with each of the 100 Equitable Land Tenure Mentor SP's to monitor progress, provide mentoring advice and guidance to 5 farmland owners and 5 farmland seekers.
 Tracking of SP's and Mentor projects will be conducted via spreadsheet and GIS mapping in each state.

 10